Let me document how I set up this WordPress site on a Raspberry Pi 4 and serve the pages out to the web from my home broadband connection

 Steps:

-- Install Ubuntu image on SD card for Raspberry Pi
+- Install Ubuntu image on Raspberry Pi SD card

 - Install and configure WordPress